UW-Madison-DSI/Covid19Wastewater/examples/data/README.md

 # Data
-This package includes Traditional and Wastewater based data about Wisconsin communities.
+This package includes traditional (case based) and wastewater based data about Wisconsin communities.

 ## Longitudinal Data
 This dataset includes longitudinal wastewater data collected 1-6 times per week from 2019 to 2023.
 It is accompanied by case data.
 The dataset files are: